 Let’s examine the pros and cons of each method of finding serious leads

 Employing or hiring call screeners to do basic qualification of inbound leads from various sources.
 So essentially, “dialing for dollars”

 During the Gold Rush of 1848-1855, over 750,000 pounds of gold were extracted.
 Over 300,000 people migrated to California, the largest mass migration in US industry.
 However, very few of those “gold hunters” struck it rich.
 The people who did strike it rich were those that sold services to all those hopeful gold hunters.

 The gold rush is analogous to “dialing for dollars”.
-Hoping you’ll find enough nuggets to grow your franchise brands and broker practices.
+Hoping you’ll find enough nuggets to grow your franchise brands and consultant practices.
 The reality is that you’re panning for gold in the same stream as your richer, more established competitors.
-What are the odds that, with limited resources, your new or relatively unknown brand or broker business will break through if you do the same thing as most of your competitors?
+What are the odds that, with limited resources, your new or relatively unknown brand or consultant business will break through if you do the same thing as most of your competitors?

 Can you outsmart them?